skojaku/stacklp/README.md

   - Load centrality, `load_cents` (due to a highly correlation to the betweenness centrality)
   - Variables based on the full SVD decomposition, `svd_edges`, `svd_edges_dot`,`svd_edges_mean` (since the full SVD decomposition recovers the given adjacency matrix!!).
 2. Train/Test data split.
-  - The original implementation by Aghasemian first computed the feature matrix, $X$, based on a given network (without held out edges), and then split the matrix $X$ into train and test feature matrices for model selection.
-An issue is that $X$ is computed with all edges in the given network, and thus, the train features are computed based on the ground-truth links for prediction.
+  - In the initial implementation by Aghasemian, the feature matrix, denoted as $X$, was computed using a provided network, without any held-out edges.
+Subsequently, this matrix was divided into separate train and test feature matrices to facilitate model selection.
+However, a potential concern with this approach is that the feature matrix $X$ is calculated using all edges in the given network, which means that the train features are based on the ground-truth links that are used for evaluating the mdoel.
+In other words, information about the ground-truth can *leak* to the train set.
-  - In this implementation, the given network is split into test and train edges.
+  - To prevent this, in this implementation, the given network is split into test and train edges.
 Then, the feature matrix $X$ is computed based on the train edges.
 This way, the model only learns the given train edges, and is evaluated based on the unseen test edges.

 # Usage